 Two years into the pandemic we find ourselves online once again.
 Many of us feel frustrated and carry a pessimistic view of online learning.
 One of the most challenging aspects of online learning this time is our negative expectations based on prior experiences.
 Many of these experiences are rooted in seeing our children struggle through online learning alongside our frustrations.
 Whilst we may have no control over the regulations, we can control how we respond to them.

-Why is online learning so difficult?
-With the suspensions of schools, many schools have turned to online learning to teach their students.
-Whether it’s Zoom or Google Hangouts, learning has now turned virtual.
-However, the use of computers and technology have been integrated into daily school learning for years, so why is online learning now so difficult?
-To understand why we need to first understand the difference between virtual and live learning.
+So, how can we make online learning more accessible?
+Before doing that, we must understand why online learning can be complex for some.
+Computers and technology have been integrated into daily school learning for years, so why is online learning now so difficult?
+To understand why we must address the differences between virtual and live learning.

-3. Loss of Social interactions
+3. Loss of Social Interactions